raphaelcohn/discographer/README.md

-# supermin-wrapper
+# discographer

 This program is intended to be friendly to a Continuous Integration / Delivery build pipeline.
 It should be used after a versioned RPM repository has been produced in order to create reproducible machine images, suitable for use as Phoenix (immutable) servers.
 As much as possible, it allows one to capture configuration in source control.
 Where it can't be, it allows the use of scriptlets to generate it.

-A wrapper around supermin that creates virtual machine images (disk images) based on a set of repositories.
+Discographer creates virtual machine images (disk images) based on a set of repositories.
 Machine settings are captured in source control and are defined using a mixture of RPM repositories, packages to install, local files to install and programs to generate files to install.

+Please note: This README is dated and will be rewritten as soon as practicable.

 ## Syntax Notes

 The syntax `${variable}` is used in this document to refer to variables.
-These refer to the values set when calling supermin-wrapper:-
+These refer to the values set when calling discographer:-

-See `supermin-wrapper -h` for more detailed help.
+See `discographer -h` for more detailed help.
 For reference, the variables we refer to are:-

 * `${configPath}`, which is the location of all configuration (machines, etc)
 * `${cachePath}`, which is the location of a cache, normally at `${configPath}/cache`